DonNicoJs/arminaphotography/content/pages/contact.md

   photos.

-  For more inforation or cooperation please use the details below to contact Armina.
+  For more information or cooperation please use the details below to contact Armina.